Delayed and fast rising radio flares from an optical and X-ray detected tidal disruption event in the center of a dwarf galaxy: Analysis and results

 \subsection{Optical light curve analysis}

 To characterize the optical light curve properties, we first fit a power-law model with the form:

-where $L_0$ is the peak luminosity measured at the peak time $t_0$, $t_D$ represents the time of TDE, and $\tau$ is the time-scale of luminosity decline.
+where $L_0$ is the peak luminosity measured at the peak time $t_0$, $t_D$ represents the time of TDE, and $\tau$ is the {timescale} of luminosity decline.
 Note that only the data collected from the ZTF r-band and Gaia G-band observations are considered, as they have the same central wavelength, and the Gaia data detect an important rise to peak phase.
 The best-fit model results in a power-law index of $p=2.14_{-0.24}^{+0.31}$ and a time of disruption $t_D=-15_{-8.4}^{+4.7}$ days (relative to MJD 58285).
 Under this model the implied rise-time-to peak of $t_{\rm rise} = t_0 -t_D\approx37$ days.
 Fixing the decay index at the canonical value of $p=5/3$ for TDEs yields consistent results on the rise-time-to peak.

 We further explored whether the optical light curves can be fitted with the Monte Carlo software {\tt MOSFiT}, which has been applied to model the light curves of optical TDEs \citep{Mockler2019}.
 The TDE model in {\tt MOSFiT} assumes that emission produced within an elliptical accretion disk of a TDE is partly reprocessed into the UV/optical by an optically thick layer \citep{Guillochon2018}.
 We run {\tt MOSFiT} using a variant of the {\tt emcee} ensemble-based Markov Chain Monte Carlo routine until the fit has converged by reaching a potential scale reduction factor of $<$1.2 \citep{Mockler2019}.
 In Figure \ref{fig:optlc}, we show an ensemble of model realizations from {\tt MOSFiT}.
 The model is able to reproduce the data quite well, including the stages of the rise to peak, near the peak, and the steady decline at later times.
-The best-fit model is that of a black hole of $2.5^{+0.7}_{-0.5}\times10^{6}$\msun~disrupting a star of $\sim0.06\pm0.01$ \msun.
-The stellar mass is similar to that inferred for other TDEs where a disrupted star with mass near 0.1\msun~is preferred \citep[][]{Mockler2019}.
-Such a slight preference near 0.1\msun~ is likely due to the fact that below this mass the radius of the star is assumed constant in the {\tt MOSFiT} model, which favored for events in which short possible peak times are required \citep[][]{Mockler2019}.
+The best-fit model is that of a black hole of $2.5^{+0.7}_{-0.5}\times10^{6}$\msun~disrupting a {lower-mass} star of $\sim 10^{37}$\erg, the origin of radio emission in iPTF16nl might be different from that in \srcs.
+Finally, it should be noted that the radio luminosity of \src is still at least one order of magnitude dimmer than that of Sw J1644+57 at a comparable timescale ($\approx$1100-2000 days), arguing against a process similar to that powering the radio emission in Sw J1644+57.